frontendpatterns/frontendpatterns.dev/src/content/patterns/image-optimization.md

 ## Solution

-Apply the Image Optimization pattern by compressing, resizing, and serving images in modern formats to reduce bandwidth, and reinforce it with concise examples or tests.
+Compressing, resizing, and serving images in modern formats to reduce bandwidth.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.